dji-sdk/Onboard-SDK/README.md

 #### Step1:

-If you want to use our Onboard SDK API Library, you can download it from Github
+If you want to use our Onboard SDK API Library, you can download it from Github.

 #### Step2: